ComScore

 3. Stinky Tofu

 The name kind of says it all: Stinky tofu is fermented tofu with a strong odor (and it’s said that the stronger it smells, the better it tastes).
 Tofu is brined in a mixture of fermented milk, vegetables, meat and aromatics before fermenting for up to several months, kind of like cheese.
-Its preparation depends on the region, but it can be served cold, steamed, stewed or deep-fried with chile and soy sauces on the side.
+Its preparation depends on the region, but it can be served cold, steamed, stewed or deep-fried with chile sauce and soy sauce on the side.

 4. Chow Mein

 “Other than rice, noodles are a mainstay in Chinese cooking,” Yinn Low says.
 “Just like with fried rice, there are endless variations on chow mein.
 For busy parents, this is an easy dish to make for the entire family.
-And if you can’t find traditional Chinese egg noodles or chow mein noodles, you can use cooked spaghetti to make the dish instead.”
+And if you can’t find traditional Chinese food egg noodles or chow mein noodles, you can use cooked spaghetti to make the dish instead.”

 5. Congee

 Congee, or rice porridge, is a nourishing, easy-to-digest meal (particularly for breakfast).
 Congees differ from region to region: Some are thick, some are watery and some are made with grains other than rice.
-It can be savory or sweet, topped with meat, tofu, vegetables, ginger, boiled eggs and soy sauce, or mung beans and sugar.
-And since it’s ultra-comforting, congee is also considered a sort of cure-all for when you’re sick.
+It can be savory or sweet, topped with meat, tofu, vegetables, ginger, boiled eggs and soy sauce or mung beans and sugar.
+And since it’s ultra-comforting, congee is also considered a cure-all for when you’re sick.

 6. Chinese Hamburger